MicrosoftDocs/msix-docs/msix-src/msix-core/msixcore-troubleshoot.md

 For a full list, visit your [MSIX Core Error Code](https://github.com/microsoft/msix-packaging/blob/master/src/inc/public/MsixErrors.hpp) page.

-## Running MSIX Tracing
+## MSIX Tracing PowerShell Script
-Run the [MSIX Tracing Powershell script](https://github.com/microsoft/msix-packaging/blob/master/MsixCore/Tests/msixtrace.ps1) to generate logs to help if you are running into an issue with your MSIX installation.
+Go to our [release page](https://github.com/microsoft/msix-packaging/releases/tag/MSIX-Core-1.1-release) and download **msixtrace.ps1**.
+This is the MSIX Tracing PowerShell script that will generate logs to help if you are running into an issue with your MSIX installation.

 Use the following commands
 ```